crim-ca/weaver/docs/source/configuration.rst

   | The *path* variant **SHOULD** start with ``/`` for appropriate concatenation with ``weaver.url``, although this is
     not strictly enforced.

+- | ``weaver.wps_restapi_doc = <full-url>``
+  | (default: ``None``)
+  |
+  | Location that will be displayed as reference specification document for the service.
+  |
+  | Typically, this value would be set to a reference similar
+    to :ref:`ogc-api-proc-part1-spec-html` or :ref:`ogc-api-proc-part1-spec-pdf`.
+    However, this value is left by default empty to let maintainers chose which specification document is more relevant for their own deployment, considering that they might want to support different parts of the extended specification.

+- | ``weaver.wps_restapi_ref = <full-url>``
+  | (default: ``None``)
+  |
+  | Location that will be displayed as reference specification :term:`JSON` schema for the service.
+  |
+  | Typically, this value would be set to a reference similar to :ref:`ogc-api-proc-part1-spec-json`.
+    However, this value is left by default empty to let maintainers chose which specification schema is more relevant for their own deployment, considering that they might want to support different parts of the extended specification.

 - | ``weaver.wps_metadata_[...]`` (multiple settings) [:class:`str`]
   |
   | Metadata fields that will be rendered by either or both the WPS-1/2 and WPS-REST endpoints